 The charity cares for the physical, social and psychological needs of its patients, not just the condition.
 The highly skilled medical team works with the patient, their family and carers, to develop a complete programme of care tailored to their individual needs.

-FC Holyport was founded in 1934 and is based in Summerleaze Village in North Maidenhead.
+Holyport FC was founded in 1934 and is based in Summerleaze Park in North Maidenhead.